Data Points

 Use the structuredData array to send the objects of the data point within each page.
 You have to place a JSON object for each data point into the array.
 The data point JSON object must define the name, such as "Author" or "Publishing Date", and the corresponding value for this page.

 Is anything still unclear?
-Please get in touch with us to help you via email (mail [at] sitesearch360.com), Gitter, or our chat widget on the main site.
+Please get in touch with us to help you via email (mail [at] sitesearch360.com), or our chat widget on the main site.